-The first thing to understand when seeking an estimate regarding life expectancy is that the answer is never definite.
-Each individual is different and there is no formula for determining exactly how quickly a chronic disease will progress, how seriously it will affect the body, or whether additional complications may develop along the way.
+The first thing to understand when seeking an estimate regarding life expectancy for any patient is that the answer is never definite.
+Each person is different and there is no formula for determining exactly how quickly a chronic disease will progress, how seriously it will affect the body, or whether additional complications may develop along the way.

 Parkinson’s Disease (PD) is a slowly progressive neurodegenerative disorder that primarily affects movement and, in some cases, cognition.
-Individuals with PD have a somewhat shorter life span compared to healthy individuals of the same age group.
-Patients usually begin developing the disease around age 60, and many live between 10 and 20 years after being diagnosed.
-However, a patient’s current age and general health status factor into the accuracy of this estimate.
+Individuals with PD may have a slightly shorter life span compared to healthy individuals of the same age group.
+According to the Michael J. Fox Foundation for Parkinson’s Research, patients usually begin developing Parkinson’s symptoms around age 60.
+Many people with PD live between 10 and 20 years after being diagnosed.
+However, a patient’s age and general health status factor into the accuracy of this estimate.

 While there is no cure for Parkinson’s disease, many patients are only mildly affected and need no treatment for several years after their initial diagnosis.
 However, PD is both chronic, meaning it persists over a long period of time, and progressive, meaning its symptoms grow worse over time.
 This progression occurs more quickly in some people than in others.

 It is important to understand that PD is not considered a fatal condition.
 As is the case with Alzheimer’s disease and other forms of dementia, complications and a patient’s comorbid conditions are more life-threatening than PD itself.
-For example, because PD affects movement, balance and coordination, a patient’s risk of falling increases as the disease progresses.
-Swallowing difficulty, known as dysphagia, is another complication that can develop at any point throughout one’s journey with PD, and this can cause aspiration pneumonia—a leading cause of death in patients.
+For example, because Parkinson’s affects movement, balance and coordination, a patient’s risk of falling increases as the disease progresses.
+Falls are notoriously dangerous and a leading cause of injury and death among older adults.
+Difficulty swallowing, known as dysphagia, is another complication that can develop at any point throughout one’s journey with PD, and this can cause aspiration pneumonia—another leading cause of death in patients.